Tag: Susan Tedeschi

 Ivan Neville’s Dumpstaphunk, Acura Stage

 Music started at the fairgrounds in the 11 am hour, but I felt like I was doing well to make it there by 1:30 pm for the main stage set by Ivan Neville’s Dumpstaphunk.
 I’d caught Dumpstaphunk opening for Phil Lesh & Friends at their January 2008 Mardis Gras show in San Francisco, so I knew this was a band not to miss.
-Ivan is of course one of the legendary Neville Brothers, so the band’s sound is rooted in that classic New Orleans funk style pioneered by the Meters (which featured Art Neville, and later also Cyril Neville.)
+Ivan is of course the son of one of the legendary Neville Brothers, so the band’s sound is rooted in that classic New Orleans funk style pioneered by the Meters (which featured Art Neville, and later also Cyril Neville.)
 It was a picture-perfect beautiful, breezy sunny afternoon and hearing these funky sounds kicked things off in high style.
 Bassist Tony Hall, who some might recognize from his time served with the Trey Anastasio Band, was a star of the show.
 He laid down a bright punchy low end that made every tune bounce, and also sang with soulful flair on songs like Sly and the Family Stone’s “You Can Make it if You Try.”

 Amanda Shaw & the Cute Guys, Gentilly Stage